-A Glimpse into the New PC Optimum Reward ProgramPosted December 6, 2017 - updated January 6, 2018 in News, Reviews
+A Glimpse into the New PC Optimum Reward ProgramPosted December 6, 2017 - updated February 23, 2019 in News

 It’s a reward program merger of monumental proportion cardholders have been anticipating for years.
 Loblaw and Shoppers Drug Mart finally announced that they’re merging two of the most popular loyalty point reward programs into one.

 Starting February 1, 2018, if you’re a member of PC Plus or Shoppers Optimum, you’ll be grouped into a new points program, known as PC Optimum.
 Under the new program, you’ll be able to earn and spend rewards at 2,500 different store locations and online.

 The merger of the two rewards program has been anticipated ever since Loblaw bought Shoppers Drug Mart in 2014.
 Both program are uber popular in the reward points space.
 The PC points program boasts an impressive 11 million members, meanwhile the Shoppers Optimum program has about 8 million members.
 (Interestingly enough, about half of the 19 million members in both programs are enrolled in both programs.)